Fable living it large with new trailer at Xbox Games Showcase

 Beloved British comedian Richard Ayoade starred in a new trailer for the upcoming Fable installment at this year’s Xbox Bethesda Showcase.
+The first reveal trailer for Fable came out in July 2020 and we’ve had little news about it since then, except for rumours and speculation.

 The Fable franchise hasn’t had a new installment since 2017, and this game will serve as a reboot for the entire series.
 No release date or release window was provided with the trailer.